Discover Student Loans

 • Available cash, including balances in savings and checking accounts, and any investment portfolios.

-• All real estate holdings other than the house you live in must be listed, as well as any business or farm assets.
+• Assets, such as child support received, all real estate holdings other than the house you live in, and any business or farm assets.

 Available cash counts toward your ability to pay for college and will be factored into the SAI, which can reduce the amount of federal student aid you receive.